Animals

 Least ConcernNATURAL HABITAT

-IN THE WILD – Seeds, insects, fruit, small mammals and reptiles
+IN THE WILD – Seeds, insects, fruit, small mammals, and reptiles

-IN THE ZOO – Fruits, vegetables, seeds and meatFASCINATING FACTS
+IN THE ZOO – Fruits, vegetables, seeds, and meatFASCINATING FACTS

-• Males are referred to as peacocks, females are peahens and offspring are peachicks
+• Males are referred to as peacocks, females are peahens, and offspring are peachicks.

-• Have 11 different calls
+• They have 11 different calls.

-• Males have an extravagant train of feathers
+• Males have an extravagant train of feathers.

-• Males don’t develop the long train of feathers until age two -
+• Males don’t develop the long train of feathers until age two. -

 Leopard Gecko